mnot/I-D/transport-metadata-impact/draft.md

 In doing so, Verizon was taking advantage of a relatively unconstrained extension point in the HTTP protocol -- header fields.
 While HTTP header fields do require registration {{RFC3864}}, the requirements are lax, and fields are often used without registration, because there is no technical enforcement of the requirements, due to HTTP's policy of ignoring unrecognized header fields {{RFC7230}}.

-HTTP header fields can be made a protected end-to-end facility by using HTTPS, avoiding the risk of such injection.
-A new transport metadata facility that explicitly allows any node on the path to add arbitrary metadata cannot.
+HTTP header fields can be made a protected end-to-end facility by using HTTPS, reducing the risk of such injection, but traffic analysis, IPv6 option addtion, or other approaches might still leak some of the protected information.

 Well-intentioned metadata can also put the user at substantial risk without careful consideration.
 For example, if a Web browser "labels" flows based upon what they contain (e.g., "video", "image", "interactive"), an observer on the network path -- including pervasive ones -- can more effectively perform traffic analysis to determine what the user is doing.
 Similarly, metadata adornment might reveal sensitive information; for example the Server Name Indicator (SNI) in the TLS handshake would reveal if a web visitor intends to go to `falungong.github.com` versus `kitties.github.com`.

-Standardizing an extensible transport metadata mechanism could also trigger various jurisdictions to define and require insertion of in-band metadata, an extension of current practices {{AU-data-retention}}.
+Standardizing an extensible transport path communication mechanisms could also trigger various jurisdictions to define and require insertion of in-band metadata, an extension of current practices {{AU-data-retention}}, although this does not appear to have happened yet for IP options, TCP options, or ICMP -- all of which are extensible in the same manner.
 While the IETF would not be directly responsible for such an outcome, it is notable that in the past we've explicitly said we won't serve conceptually similar use cases {{RFC1984}}.

 ## Network Neutrality